-Frequently seen in cartoons (static or animated), this is when a character spits a stream of small objects in such a way that the result looks like machine gun fire.
+Frequently seen in cartoons (static or animated), this is when a character spits a stream of small objects (often watermelon seeds, as shown here) in such a way that the result looks like machine gun fire.

 May tie in to Green Thumb